ECarateu/ECarateu/README.md

 <p>
 Hii!
 So good to see you here. <br>
-I'm  <strong>Eloisa</strong>, i love problem solver :purple_heart:		<br>
+I'm  <strong>Eloisa</strong>, i  love solving problems :purple_heart:		<br>
 I am frontend developer  also,  undergraduate student in systems analysis and development.<br>
 Start to code bring me life and dreams about I want to do.

 <p align="center">
   💌 Contact me: